Coomera, Queensland: Education

 Picnic Creek State School is a government primary (Prep–6) school at 25 Edwardson Drive.
 In 2024, it had an enrolment of 939 students with 69 teachers (63 full-time equivalent) and 40 non-teaching staff (29 full-time equivalent).
 It includes a special education program.

 Coomera State Special School is a special government primary and secondary (P–12) school at 9 Galaxy Drive.
 It opened in February 2020.

 St Joseph's College is a Catholic primary and secondary school (Prep to Year 12).

 Foxwell State Secondary College is a government secondary school, which opened in 2020.

 Amenities

 The Gold Coast City Council operates a fortnightly mobile library service which visits Ragamuffin Drive near Sandy Bay.

 The Coomera branch of the Queensland Country Women's Association meets at the 161 Maudsland Road in Oxenford.

 Uniting North Coomera Church is at 6-8 Esplanade.

-Coomera station runs through the town and there are many bus stations and private operators for schools or clubs.

 Sport and recreation

 A number of well-known sporting teams represent the local area, including the Coomera Cutters is the local rugby league club who play home games at Coomera Sports Park and the Coomera Colts Soccer Club and Coomera Magpies Australian Football Club.